bryceandy/laravel_pesapal/README.md

 This is important so that PesaPal can send IPN notifications.

-**Go ahead and start making payments!**.

 # License

 MIT License.

 # Contributors

 The base of this package is from the PHP API of [PesaPal](https://pesapal.com)

   - [BryceAndy](http://bryceandy.com) > hello@bryceandy.com
-  - Feel free to create pull requests and contribute to this package